Frank Serpico: Activism

+On August 19, 2017, Serpico gave a speech which was broadcast live on Facebook, standing alongside a group of NYPD officers at the foot of the Brooklyn Bridge, in support of football player Colin Kaepernick's protests against police brutality.
+Serpico stated, "I am here to support anyone who has the courage to stand up against injustice and oppression anywhere in this country and the world."

 On June 27, 2013, the USA Section of ANPS (National Association of Italian State Police) assigned him the "Saint Michael Archangel Prize," an official award by the Italian State Police with the Sponsorship of the Italian Ministry of Interior.
 During the ceremony, he received his first Italian passport.
 He was granted citizenship after extended research by the president of ANPS USA, Chief Inspector Cirelli, who established the jus sanguinis or "right of blood".
 This legal principle, common in Europe, determines citizenship based on the nationality of a person's parents and, thus, allowed him to gain Italian citizenship.